Yufan029/TheOdinProject/tic-tac-toe/README.md

 5. containerDiv.textContent = '', set the container textContent to '', can delete all the sub nodes inside.

 6. The first time I think about this tic tac toe, I really mainly thinking about the UI stuff, how to response the click event and place the token in the cell specifically.
-But actually we refresh the board every time we place the token, I didn't think that way in the first place.
+But actually we re-render the board every time we place the token, I didn't think that way in the first place.